ClickHouse/ClickHouse/docs/en/query_language/alter.md

 The `ALTER TABLE t MOVE` query:

 - Not replicated, because different replicas can have different storage policies.
-- Returns an error if the configuration contains nonexistent disk or volume.
-The query also returns an error if the conditions of data moving, that specified in the storage policy, can't be applied.
+- Returns an error if the specified disk or volume is not configured.
+Query also returns an error if conditions of data moving, that specified in the storage policy, can't be applied.
 - Can return an error in the case, when data to be moved is already moved by a background process, concurrent `ALTER TABLE t MOVE` query or as a result of background data merging.
 A user shouldn't perform any additional actions in this case.

 Example: